gpbl/react-day-picker/docs/customization.md

 ## Render Multiple Months

-Use `numberOfMonths` to render more than one calendar.
+Use `numberOfMonths` to render more than one month in the calendar.

 ```tsx example fileName="MultipleMonths.tsx"
 import { DayPicker } from 'react-day-picker';